-4.3.4 US\$400 million subordinated fixed rate notes due 2027 (issued on 22 November 2017) (continued)
+4.3.4 US\$260 million undated non-cumulative subordinated additional tier 1 capital securities (issued on 27 December 2019) (continued)

-(continued) (a) Quantitative / qualitative information 23 Convertible or non-convertible Non-convertible 24 If convertible, conversion trigger(s) N/A 25 If convertible, fully or partially N/A 26 If convertible, conversion rate N/A 27 If convertible, mandatory or optional conversion N/A 28 If convertible, specify instrument type convertible into N/A 29 If convertible, specify issuer of instrument it converts into N/A 30 Write-down feature Yes 31 If write-down, write-down trigger(s) If a Non-Viability Event occurs and is continuing, the Issuer shall, upon the provision of a Non-Viability Event Notice, irrevocably reduce the then prevailing principal amount and cancel any accrued but unpaid interest in respect of, each Subordinated Note (in each case in whole or in part) by an amount equal to the Non-Viability Event Write-off Amount per Subordinated Note.
-"Non-Viability Event" means the earlier of: (a) the HKMA notifying the Issuer in writing that the HKMA is of the opinion that a write-off or conversion is necessary, without which the Issuer would become non-viable; and (b) the HKMA notifying the Issuer in writing that a decision has been made by the government body, a government officer or other relevant regulatory body with the authority to make such a decision, that a public sector injection of capital or equivalent support is necessary, without which the Issuer would become non-viable.
-The Subordinated Notes may be written off, cancelled, converted or modified, or the form of the Subordinated Notes may be changed, in the exercise of any Hong Kong Resolution Authority Power under the Financial Institutions (Resolution) Ordination (Cap.
-628) of Hong Kong by the relevant Hong Kong Resolution Authority without prior notice and which may include (without limitation) and result in any of the following or some combination thereof: (i) the reduction or cancellation of all or a part of the principal amount of, or interest on, the Subordinated Notes; (ii) the conversion of all or a part of the principal amount of, or interest on, the Subordinated Notes into shares or other securities or other obligations of the Issuer or another person (and the issue to or conferral on the holder of such shares, securities or obligations), including by means of an amendment, modification or variation of the terms of the Subordinated Notes; and
+(issued on 27 December 2019) (continued) (a) Quantitative / qualitative information 22 Non-cumulative or cumulative Non-cumulative 23 Convertible or non-convertible Non-convertible 24 If convertible, conversion trigger(s) N/A 25 If convertible, fully or partially N/A 26 If convertible, conversion rate N/A 27 If convertible, mandatory or optional conversion N/A 28 If convertible, specify instrument type convertible into N/A 29 If convertible, specify issuer of instrument it converts into N/A 30 Write-down feature Yes 31 If write-down, write-down trigger(s) If a Non-Viability Event occurs and is continuing, the Issuer shall, by the provision of a Non-Viability Event Notice, irrevocably reduce the then principal amount of, and cancel any accrued but unpaid distribution in respect of, each Capital Security in whole or in part.
+"Non-Viability Event" means the earlier of: (a) the HKMA notifying the Issuer in writing that the HKMA is of the opinion that a write-off or conversion is necessary, without which the Issuer would become non-viable; or (b) the HKMA notifying the Issuer in writing that a decision has been made by the government body, a government officer or other relevant regulatory body with the authority to make such a decision, that a public sector injection of capital or equivalent support is necessary, without which the Issuer would become non-viable.
+The Capital Securities may be written off, cancelled, converted or modified, or the form of the Capital Securities may be changed, in the exercise of any Hong Kong Resolution Authority Power under the Financial Institutions (Resolution) Ordination (Cap.
+628) of Hong Kong by the relevant Hong Kong Resolution Authority without prior notice and which may include (without limitation) and result in any of the following or some combination thereof: (a) the reduction or cancellation of all or a part of the principal amount of, or Distributions on, the Capital Securities;